 Even in the persistent state, the object stays in different states.
 Until the commit() method of transaction management is called with the object as a parameter, the object remains in the new state.
 Whenever any value held by a persistent object changes, the object becomes dirty.
 This state is not visible to the application.
 The trick used by Hibernate is known as Transparent Transaction-Level Write-Behind.
 The framework does this by delaying the synchronization of the object to the database table and then hides the details from the application.

 This feature leads us to another feature where only those column values are updated which are modified.
-To do so the dynamic-update attribute of the node of the mapping file is used.
-Finally an object in the persistent state can be made transient by calling the delete() method of the Persistence manager with the object as a parameter.
+To do so the dynamic-update attribute of the

 3. Detached State:In Hibernate, when the transaction completes by calling the close() method on the Session object, the instances of persistence class lose their association with the Persistence manager.
 Thus the detached state is attained.
 In this state the object is no longer in sync with the database.
 Also Hibernate doesn’t care about the modifications being done to the object, as the object is no longer under the management of Hibernate.
 Though the Persistence or Transaction manager is no longer managing the object, it still contains the persistent data (data contained in the row of the corresponding table).
 This property makes it the most eligible candidate to be used as a Data Transfer Object in a multi-layered architecture.